Exclusive: Brazil telecom Oi hires BofA Merrill Lynch to sell some assets - sources | MarketScreener

-The company aims to raise between 1.5 billion reais and 2 billion reais ($545 million) from the divestitures, the sources added, asking for anonymity because they cannot discuss the plans publicly.
+The company aims to raise between 1.5 billion reais and 2 billion reais (£317 million-£427 million) from the divestitures, the sources added, asking for anonymity because they cannot discuss the plans publicly.

-Oi and Bank of America did not immediately comment on the matter.
+Oi and Bank of America had no immediate comment on the matter.

-Before filing for Latin America's largest ever bankruptcy proceeding, Oi had raised around 3 billion reais by selling more than 3,600 cellular towers to the Brazilian unit of SBA Communications Corp in transactions closed in 2013 and 2014.
+Preferred shares in Oi, flat before the Reuters report, rose 1.4 percent to 1.46 reais.
+The benchmark Bovespa index was down 0.25 percent.

 Oi filed for bankruptcy 2-1/2 years ago to restructure 65 billion reais in debt.